 The Register is completed in the morning and afternoon at the first period of the session.
 A pupil will receive a late mark if he/she arrives after the Register has been called.
+Registration closes at 9.15am.
 All pupils who are late must be brought to the Reception area by their parent(s)/guardian(s) who will sign the late book, giving the reason for being late.